Ku-ring-gai Bat Conservation Society Inc.

 A complete listing of our aims and objectives can be found in our constitution: KBCS Constitution

 KBCS holds its annual general meeting in August or September each year.
-Our management committee meets monthly.
+Our management committee meets at least four times per year.
 Members wishing to participate more in our activities by joining the committee or helping out with particular projects are most welcome.

 contact us for more information.